Last Updated 2.17.25.

 - Today's climate change emergency is not a natural disaster.
 It is a human-made disaster.

-- A small increase in average global temperature will eventually create catastrophic changes in the world.
+- Even a small increase in average global temperature will eventually create catastrophic changes.

-- As global warming and climate destabilization continue, our local and national weather, as well as our global climate, will become much more unpredictable.
-Storms, droughts, floods, seasonal disruptions, sea-level rise, and wildfires are going to become more severe, and frequent, and occur at larger scales.
+- As global warming and climate destabilization continue, our local and national weather and global climate will become much more unpredictable.
+Storms, droughts, floods, seasonal disruptions, sea-level rise, and wildfires will become more severe and frequent and occur on a larger scale.

 - As the global climate continues to destabilize, most people will not realize their lives are also destabilizing after it is too late.

-- We may have already reached irreversible climate destabilization.
-It will go on much longer than our human life spans.
-It can last for centuries or thousands of years.
+- We may have already reached irreversible climate destabilization, which will last much longer than human life spans—for centuries or thousands of years.

-- A continually destabilizing climate due to escalating global warming will be the greatest disruptor of normal life that we have ever known—exceeding even our greatest world wars.
+- A continually destabilizing climate due to escalating global warming will disrupt everyday life, exceeding even our greatest world wars.

 Sign Up To Learn More & Take Action!